-Simply knowing their first name and email address can allow you to send a personalised email at a key moment in their journey.
+Simply, knowing their first name and email address can allow to send a personalised email at key moments.

 Let’s imagine that this customer is part of your database and is a regular buyer.
 It will then be very easy for you to see on your CRM that he is a loyal customer.
 By having access to their purchase history, you can easily trigger a promotion after the 25th transaction.
-This customer will receive an email mentioning their first name, it will highlight that they are an important and loyal customer and that you’d like to understand more about how you could improve their experience.
+This customer will receive an email mentioning their first name.
+It will highlight that they are important and loyal customers and that you’d like to understand more about how you could improve their experience.

 Omni-channel Big Data

 Companies can no longer do without data, and it is becoming increasingly important.
-It is used in all aspects of the business nowadays.
-So much so that you’ll find it in marketing, in sales, in customer support teams or even by product teams for improving and developing features.
+You’ll find it in marketing, sales, customer support teams or even by product teams for improving and developing features.